sendgrid/wordpress/readme.txt

 == Upgrade notice ==

+= 1.7.5 =
+* Fixed an issue with the reset password email from Wordpress
+* Updated validation for email addresses
+* Fixed an issue where some errors were not displayed on the settings page
+* Add substitutions functionality
 = 1.7.4 =
-* Fixed some failing requests during API Key checks.
+* Fixed some failing requests during API Key checks
-* Fixed an error that appeared on fresh installs regarding invalid port setting.
-= 1.7.3 =
+* Fixed an error that appeared on fresh installs regarding invalid port setting = 1.7.3 =
 * Add global config for content-type
 * Validate send_method and port set in config file